segmentio/segment-docs/src/privacy/portal.md

 Segment detects these fields by scanning data from your Web, Mobile, Server, and Cloud Event Sources to detect PII based on the [default PII matchers](#default-pii-matchers).
 New properties sent into Segment appear in the Inbox in realtime.

-When you view the Inbox for the first time, it displays every property that was sent into Segment from Web, Mobile, Server, and Cloud Event Sources for the past 7 days. ([Object Cloud Sources](/docs/connections/sources/#object-cloud-sources) and [Reverse ETL Sources](/docs/connections/sources/#reverse-etl-sources) do not appear in the Inbox at this time.)
+When you view the Inbox, it displays every property that was sent into Segment from Web, Mobile, Server, and Cloud Event Sources for the past 7 days. ([Object Cloud Sources](/docs/connections/sources/#object-cloud-sources) and [Reverse ETL Sources](/docs/connections/sources/#reverse-etl-sources) do not appear in the Inbox at this time.)

 You can click a row in the Inbox to learn more about a field and where it was collected.
 The expanded view shows: